matijagalina/RandomQuoteMachine-FCC/README.md

 The project fulfills the provided user stories:

-*User Story: I can click a button to show me a new random quote.*
+*User Story: I can click a button to show me a new random quote.* <br>
 *User Story: I can press a button to tweet out a quote.*

 **Codepen** link to quickly see how it looks and behaves: [codepen link](https://codepen.io/matijagalina/pen/bLVBxE)